Simon-graiff/Mobile2/README.md

 **Structure**

 EventMap is the fragment, the user sees first after performing a login.
-This fragment displays a Map, on which markers are drawn.
-Each marker represents an event, which is close to the user.
-The intention of this screen is to provide the user an intuitive way for looking nearby events up.
-Since every event has a category, the user shall be able to filter events, in which he doesn't want to participate.
-By clicking on a marker, the user is redirected to the EventDetailFragment, which displays further information on the tapped event.
+This fragment displays a map, on which markers are drawn.
+Each marker represents an event, which is near the user location.
+The intention of this screen is to provide the user an intuitive way for searching nearby events.
+Since every event has a category, the user shall be able to filter events, which he or she doesn't want to participate.
+By clicking on a drawn event, the user is redirected to the EventDetailFragment, which displays further information on the tapped event.

 **Map initialization**